 6. Yuri!!! on Ice (MAPPA, 2016)

-Cardcaptor Sakura wasn’t my first magical-girl anime and there’ve certainly been some wonderful additions to the genre since then, but I can think of no magical-girl title that I love more.
-It’s a lovingly-crafted and uplifting work regardless of genre though, and is also a far more subtle and mature series than I think a lot of people give it credit for.
+Cardcaptor Sakura wasn’t my first magical-girl anime and there’ve certainly been some wonderful additions to the genre since then, but I can think of no magical-girl title I love more.
+It’s a lovingly-crafted and uplifting work regardless of genre though, as well as a far more subtle and mature series than I think a lot of people give it credit for.
 At face value, this is a children’s fantasy show, and on that level alone it already does very well for itself.
-On a deeper level though, it’s a remarkably sophisticated work with some of the most charming and fully-realised characters and relationships that I’ve seen from any anime title to date; as wonderful a watch for adults as it is for younger audience members.
+On a deeper level though, it’s a remarkably sophisticated work with some of the most charming and fully-realized characters and relationships that I’ve seen from any anime title to date; as wonderful a watch for adults as it is for younger audience members.
 Rarely do I finish an anime feeling so absolutely satisfied.

 2. Usagi Drop (Production I.G, 2011)